akaak/reinvent-site/readme.md

   `$ wintersmith preview`

 - Build the site in HTML from the markdown contents.
-The build site will be in the `build` directory
+The built site will be in the `build` directory

   `$ wintersmith build`